JORDANGAMBA99/Data-Science-Projects/Building a trading AI bot/Readme.md

 Here is a break down of this project into stages:
 #### (i) Data collection and Analysis
 - We used langchain to load data from our web pages such as Forex Factory in order to collect data that may affect our currency pairs.
 These data includes:

-i)    Support refers to a price level at which a financial asset tends to stop falling and bounce back up due to increased buying interest. ii)   Resistance It refers to a price level where a financial asset tends to face selling pressure, preventing it from rising further iii)  Bid - iv)   Ask
+a)    Support refers to a price level at which a financial asset tends to stop falling and bounce back up due to increased buying interest.

+b)   Resistance It refers to a price level where a financial asset tends to face selling pressure, preventing it from rising further

+c)  Bid -

+d)   Ask

 1. [Investing.com](https://www.investing.com/)